Typed and modular macros for OCaml

 closures below).

-The result of a quotation is of type 'a expr
+The result of a quotation is of type 'a expr, where 'a is

 the type of the quoted expression.
 Also note that we were able to use directly